MicrosoftDocs/WSL/WSL/user-support.md

 - Once you create this **User Name** and **Password**, the account will be your default user for the distribution and automatically sign-in on launch.

-- This account will be considered the Linux administrator, with the ability to run `sudu` (Super User Do) administrative commands.
+- This account will be considered the Linux administrator, with the ability to run `sudo` (Super User Do) administrative commands.

 - Each Linux distribution running on the Windows Subsystem for Linux has its own Linux user accounts and passwords.
 You will have to configure a Linux user account every time you add a distribution, reinstall, or reset.